lsrvzn/bumble-bot/README.md

 # BUMBLE-BOT
-This technology shouldnt be accessable in the hands of desperate men, but someone has to do it & let it be me.
+This technology shouldnt be accessible in the hands of desperate men, but someone has to do it & let it be me. 😂

 ## Pre-requisites:
 1. Bumble Premium Account